 What Is the Average Conservation Planner Salary?

-No specific data exists for this role, but as they are effectively scientists operating in the field, we are using the conservation science data from the BLS website - there is likely to be very little disparity.
-The average salary of a conservation scientist at 2015 was $61,110.
-The lowest 10% in this area earned a salary of $37,380.
-The highest 10% earned a salary in excess of $84k.
-They will normally work a standard 40 hour week although in some roles they may be on call for emergencies.
+Conservation planners, who fall under the broader BLS category of environmental scientists and specialists, earned a median salary of $73,230 as of May 2020.
+The lowest 10% in this area earned about $42,960.
+The highest 10% earned a salary in excess of $129,450.* They will normally work a standard 40 hour week although in some roles they may be on call for emergencies.
 This would be typical for those who work in areas subject to forest fires.

 Conversation Planning Jobs & Job Description